Diamond Mind Acupuncture serves Rockland County, Orange County and Bergen County.

 A method of healing using the suction produced by small cups.
 The cups lift the skin and underlying tissue and greatly increase the local circulation.
 Cupping creates the iconic rings and circular bruises that can be seen on many athletes.

 The practice of meditation is difficult to define; and even harder make a routine.
 Although the experience of meditation is often seen as a solo pursuit, practice with a partner, or in a group, can create a different depth and state of mind.

 Give us a call or send an email with any questions;

 firstname.lastname@example.org or (201) 952 4686

 Please CONTACT US regarding your specific insurance policy to verify coverage.

-Home visits are available in most parts of Manhattan, Westchester, and Rockland counties.
+Home visits are available in most parts of Rockland and Orange Counties.

 Each treatment is a full hour in length and begins with discussion and inquiry, followed by palpation of pulse.
 Then, there is acupuncture which consists of the insertion of small, sterile needles into specific points, or gates, located on the body.
 These points stimulate the movement of Qi and blood in the body to promote healing.
 Alongside acupuncture, a treatment may include tui na, gua sha, and cupping.
 The needles are withdrawn at the end of the treatment, and time is taken to breathe and reflect.

 This depends, but not usually, as the needles are really very thin and often cannot be felt.
 However this is question is subjective to each patient’s view, as some individuals are more perceptive to pain than others and may experience a stronger sensation from the acupuncture needles.
 Eastern medicine makes use of many methods of healing, including gua sha, tui na, moxabustion, qi gong, meditation, and dietary advice.
 In any case, there is always a way to facilitate healing with or without needles.